-September 20 @ 9:00 am - 5:00 pm
+September 20 @ 1:15 pm - 3:30 pm

-The recently published volume, Populists and the Pandemic examines the responses of populist political actors and parties in 22 countries around the globe to the Covid-19 pandemic, in terms of their attitudes, rhetoric, mobilization repertoires, and policy proposals.
+The recently published volume, Populists and the Pandemic: How Populists Around the World Responded to Covid-19, edited by Nils Ringe of the University of Wisconsin-Madison and Lucio Renno of the University of Brasília, is the result of a collaboration of international scholars and examines the responses of populist political actors and parties in 22 countries around the globe to the Covid-19 pandemic, in terms of their attitudes, rhetoric, mobilization repertoires, and policy proposals.